shihab97820/base-learning/README.md

 Today's learning focused on composability and why it is one of the most powerful features of onchain development.

-## Day 23 – Understanding Block Explorers on Base 🔍
+### Day 24 – Learning About RPC Nodes on Base 🌐

-Today's learning focused on block explorers and how they improve transparency across the Base network.
+Today's learning focused on RPC (Remote Procedure Call) nodes and their role in the Base ecosystem.

-I learned that a block explorer allows anyone to view transactions, wallet addresses, smart contracts, token transfers, and block information in real time.
-This transparency makes it easy to verify onchain activity, monitor transaction status, and better understand how decentralized applications interact with the blockchain.

-Exploring block explorers helped me realize that one of blockchain's greatest strengths is its openness.
-Instead of relying on third parties, users can independently verify network activity and gain deeper insights into the Base ecosystem.

-**#Base #BuildOnBase #BlockExplorer #Onchain #Ethereum #Web3 #100DaysOfBase** The biggest lesson so far is that building an onchain future requires more than blockchain technology alone.
-It requires strong infrastructure, useful applications, open standards, creative builders, and active communities working together.

-40 days completed, and the learning journey continues.
+I learned that RPC nodes serve as the communication bridge between decentralized applications and the Base blockchain.
+Whenever a user checks a wallet balance, submits a transaction, or interacts with a smart contract, the application sends requests through an RPC endpoint.
+Reliable RPC infrastructure ensures that applications remain fast, responsive, and connected to the network.

+Understanding RPC nodes helped me realize that they are a critical part of blockchain infrastructure.
+Without them, wallets and dApps wouldn't be able to read blockchain data or broadcast transactions, making seamless onchain experiences impossible.

-**#Base #BuildOnBase #Onchain #Ethereum #Web3 #100DaysOfBase**
+**#Base #BuildOnBase #RPC #BlockchainInfrastructure #Ethereum #Web3 #100DaysOfBase** **#Base #BuildOnBase #Onchain #Ethereum #Web3 #100DaysOfBase**